DRONES FOR KIDS

 How old do you have to be to fly a drone?

-Well the answer in the UK is that there is no minimum age to be able to fly a drone (at time of writing – May 2017) if it is for recreational use.
+Well the answer in the UK is that there is no minimum age to be able to fly a drone (at the time of writing – December 2017) if it is for recreational use.
 There is a bit of a question mark over insurance and liability for damage caused by a minor though as usually children will not be able to obtain insurance for flying a drone – this means that if they cause an accident or they cause damage to the drone any adult insurance that is covering the craft might become invalidated.

 There is a workaround to this though by looking in to enrolling your child as a member of the British Model Flying Association where they will find insurance covers aspects of their drone piloting.